 You can create and use a customer-managed key in the Samsung Cloud Platform Console.

-To create a customer-managed key, follow the steps below.
+To create a customer-managed key, follow these steps.

-3. Customer Managed Key Creation On the page, enter the information required to create the service and enter additional information.
+On the Customer Managed Key Creation page, enter the information required to create a service and provide additional details.

 Category